Polynomial chaos and scaling limits of disordered systems: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Tom Spencer for fruitful discussions and we thank the referee for helpful comments.
+We also thank Niccol\`o Torri and Ran Wei for spotting some mistakes in the draft.
 We acknowledge support of NUS grant R-146-000-148-112 (R.S.), a Marie Curie International Reintegration Grant within the 7th European Community Framework Programme IRG-246809 and EPSRC grant EP/L012154/1 (N.Z.), and ERC Advanced Grant 267356 VARIS (F.C.).
 We also thank the kind hospitality of the Institute of Mathematics at the University of Leiden, of Academia Sinica in Taipei and of the Department of Mathematics at Hokkaido University in Sapporo, where parts of this work were completed.